Skip to main content

 The ambitious and far-reaching ICOPE strategic and action plan to deliver integrated care for older people has 7 key objectives, with 55 activities due to take place over the next 3 years, many of which are already underway.

 “ICOPE is a multi-stakeholder initiative to address the health and social care challenges of an ageing population.
-It emphasizes a person-centred approach, focusing on maintaining autonomy through older age, coordination of health and social care, and strengthening the primary health care system around older people’s needs,” said Dr Shiv Seegobin, Director, Medical Unit, MSISSNS, and National Focal Person for ICOPE.
+It emphasizes a person-centered approach, focusing on maintaining autonomy through older age, coordination of health and social care, and strengthening the primary health care system around older people’s needs,” said Dr Shiv Seegobin, Director, Medical Unit, MSISSNS, and National Focal Person for ICOPE.

 Activities so far include national campaigns and television broadcasts to raise awareness of health issues, systematic and early screening for physical and mental impairments and referrals to services.
 The aim is to reach all 260 000 older Mauritians, improve essential infrastructure such as 4 new dementia clinics, and train of the health and care workforce.

 “Care for older people can often seem daunting because, as people age, their health needs tend to increase and become more complex.
-The ICOPE recognises the need for a holistic care by treating more than just physical health but supporting an older person’s emotional, social, and spiritual needs as well,” said Dr Manisha Poorun, Geriatric Healthcare Unit, MOHW.
+The ICOPE recognizes the need for a holistic care by treating more than just physical health but supporting an older person’s emotional, social, and spiritual needs as well,” said Dr Manisha Poorun, Geriatric Healthcare Unit, MOHW.

 A National ICOPE Steering Committee and Technical ICOPE Committees and Sub-Committees were established to support the adaptation and dissemination of the ICOPE strategy.
 As a pilot project, 1 000 older people were screened to identify signs of physical and mental decline and referred those in need for timely care, with the ambition to screen the entire older population in the next two years.

 “As a senior citizen I have always been very active in all senses of the word.
 I believe in living life to the fullest.
-With the introduction of ICOPE screening and the broad range of activities, I feel empowered health-wise and socially to continue living life to the fullest, with regular, comprehensive care assessments and a personalised plan,” said Mr Goundan, local representative of the Senior Citizens Council.
+With the introduction of ICOPE screening and the broad range of activities, I feel empowered health-wise and socially to continue living life to the fullest, with regular, comprehensive care assessments and a personalized plan,” said Mr Goundan, local representative of the Senior Citizens Council.

 Future activities, among many others, include scaling up ICOPE activities to PHC Centres nationwide, considering updates to laws and regulations against elder abuse and ageism, and plans to update a mobile Smart Health Application.